RatexIndex/coin-hive-mybb/README.md

 1. Create a Account at [https://coin-hive.com](https://coin-hive.com)
 2. Clone the package coin-hive-mybb
 3. Insert the miner.php into your webserver path
-4. Go to Settings » Sites & API Keys and create a new site
+4. Go to the coin-hive Settings » Sites & API Keys and create a new site
 5. Open your mybb Admin Panel -> Templates & Style -> Templates -> Example my Template is BuddyLeaks Templates -> Ungrouped Templates -> add Template give the template the name miner.